Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Geodesics around Rotating Black Holes

 \section{Geodesics around Rotating Black Holes}

 The geodesic motion of photons around the black hole is necessary to study the shadow formation, and for this purpose, we consider a motion of test particle in stationary and axially symmetric spacetime.
-Since metric (\ref{metric}) doesn't depend on $t$ and $\phi$, hence these are cyclic coordinates and corresponding killing vectors are given by $\chi_{(t)}^{\mu}=\delta _t^{\mu }$ and $\chi_{(\phi)}^{\mu}=\delta _{\emptyset }^{\mu }$, whose existence further implies that the corresponding momenta $p_{t}$ and $p_{\phi}$ are constants of motion.
-The motion of the test particle, neglecting the back reaction, is determined by the rest mass $m_0$, total energy $E$, angular momentum $L_z$ and carter constant $\mathcal{Q}$ which associated with the second-rank irreducible tensor field of hidden symmetry \cite{carter1}.
-We use the Hamilton-Jacobi equation following the integral approach pioneered by Carter \cite{carter1} to obtain the geodesic equations in the first-order differential form, which for the metric (\ref{metric}) read \cite{Chandrasekhar1983}
+Since metric (\ref{metric}) does not depend on $t$ and $\phi$, hence these are cyclic coordinates and corresponding killing vectors are given by $\chi_{(t)}^{\mu}=\delta _t^{\mu }$ and $\chi_{(\phi)}^{\mu}=\delta _{\phi }^{\mu }$, whose existence further implies that the corresponding four-momentum components $p_{t}$ and $p_{\phi}$ are constants of motion.
+The motion of the test particle, neglecting the back reaction, is determined by the rest mass $m_0$, total energy $E$, axial angular momentum $L_z$ and carter constant $\mathcal{Q}$ which is associated with the second-rank irreducible tensor field of hidden symmetry \citep{Carter:1968rr}.
+We use the Hamilton-Jacobi equation following the integral approach pioneered by Carter \citep{Carter:1968rr} to obtain the geodesic equations in the first-order differential form, which for the metric (\ref{metric}) read \citep{Chandrasekhar:1985kt}

 where $\lambda$ is the affine parameter along the geodesics and the effective potentials $\mathcal{R} (r)$ and ${\Theta}(\theta)$ for radial and polar motion are given by